mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 ### THE THRONE ROOM (Two Weeks Later)

 **READ ALOUD:**
 > *King Aldric IV sits on his throne, looking ten years older.
 The entire court is assembled—nobles, generals, priests, merchants.
-You stand before them, the three Components on a velvet cushion, Corvus's journal in hand.
+You stand before them, the five Components on a velvet cushion, Corvus's journal in hand.
 The king's voice is quiet, almost broken: "Show us.
 Show us the truth."*

 **The Revelation:**